 - 30 percent foreign company stocks

 Younger investors might choose more aggressive portfolios because stocks have more long-term growth potential than bonds.
-You can shift to conservative portfolios as you near retirement to lower your risk.
+You can shift to a conservative portfolio as you near retirement to lower your risk.

-The target asset allocations are similar to other robo-advisor investing apps with risk-based ETF portfolios.
+The target asset allocations are similar to other investing apps with risk-based ETF portfolios.

 This investment strategy uses the Nobel Prize-winning Modern Portfolio Theory to minimize risk while letting you invest in multiple asset classes.

 As your long-term investing goals change, you can switch your recommended portfolio allocation.
 The platform will automatically rebalance your portfolio as necessary.

 There are four ESG portfolios that have a similar asset allocation as the core portfolios.
 When possible, they avoid investing in institutions that threaten environmental sustainability or are a moral hazard.